chris-anderson67/VotePledge/Readme.md

 #Vote Pledge App experiment 0.3.5
 ###Chris Anderson
-- Users will pledge to vote on election day -
+- Users will pledge to vote in major election -

-#### Current:
-Migrated to SQL lite, deploying to Heroku

-## Plan:
+## Changes:
 - v0.1: users should be able to sign up - and be verified by email
         - no password or login, simply adding their email